teledyne-e2v/camera_gui/README.md

 The application need the following gstreamer plugin to run properly:
-- autofocus
+- gst-autofocus
-- barcodereader
+- gst-barcode-reader
-- freeze
+- gst-freeze

 The installation can be checked with ```gst-inspect-1.0```.
 It is required to setup the following environment variables before check the pulgins installation: